 Trina Marie Smith started her career as a pre-school teacher then studied Marriage and Family Therapy at Pacific Oaks College in Pasadena, CA. Through her work with a teen parenthood prevention program, she found a perfect marriage between her interests in adolescent development and social justice for communities of color.
 This program developed into a non-profit and in 1995 became TEEN FUTURES, a youth empowerment organization committed to interrupting the cycles of disadvantage.
 Trina served as Executive Director since its inception and continues in an advisory role.

 Trina brings a wealth of non-profit experience to Wings, along with excellent leadership and organizational skills.
-She is currently the executive director for The Foundation for Living Beauty, livingbeauty.org, a non-profit based in Pasadena, CA that is dedicated to uplifting the lives of cancer survivors and women living with cancer.
+She was recently the executive director for The Foundation for Living Beauty, www.livingbeauty.org, a non-profit based in Pasadena, CA that is dedicated to uplifting the lives of cancer survivors and women living with cancer.

 Chaplain Mary D. Farah | Secretary